Before Any Evidence Is Heard

 Arcade Joe — by Norman Harman (@NorrieHarman)

-In January 2024, the International Court of Justice found it plausible that Israel was committing genocide in Gaza and ordered provisional measures requiring Israel to prevent acts falling within the Genocide Convention.
+In January 2024, the International Court of Justice found it plausible that Israel was committing genocide in Gaza and ordered provisional measures under the Genocide Convention.
 The ruling changed nothing.
-Fifteen months into a campaign that has killed more than 50,000 Palestinians and erased entire cities, the bombs continue.
-The siege continues.
-The demand—pressed in parliaments, newspapers, and universities across the Western world—that Palestinians justify Al-Aqsa Flood continues with undiminished urgency, as though the court had ruled on some other matter entirely.
-What the juxtaposition revealed was the international order functioning as designed: an order in which Palestinian suffering generates demands for Palestinian accountability, while Israeli colonial violence generates demands for Palestinian restraint.
-October 7 made the asymmetry impossible to look away from.
-The asymmetry preceded it by decades.
+One year later, in January 2025, Israel has killed more than 50,000 Palestinians in Gaza and erased entire cities.
+The bombs continue.
+The siege holds.
+Across parliaments, newspapers, and universities in the Western world, the demand that Palestinians justify Al-Aqsa Flood persists with undiminished urgency, as though the court had ruled on some other matter entirely.
+The international order is functioning as designed—Palestinian suffering generating demands for Palestinian accountability, Israeli colonial violence generating demands for Palestinian restraint.
+October 7 forced this asymmetry into view.
+The asymmetry preceded it by a century.

-The Oslo process had already demonstrated this logic—requiring Palestinians to account for their resistance as the precondition for any political recognition, recasting capitulation as vision and security coordination as strategy.
-That precedent should not obscure how precisely the demand operates now: by fixing attention on the operation of October 7 and its immediate antecedents, it ensures that the longer structure, the one that produced Al-Aqsa Flood as surely as it produced the First Intifada, the second, and the Great Revolt of 1936, remains outside the frame of the question being asked.
+The Oslo process rehearsed the verdict in advance.
+It required Palestinians to account for their resistance as the precondition for political recognition.
+It recast capitulation as vision and security coordination as strategy.
+The demand fixes attention on Al-Aqsa Flood and its immediate antecedents.
+It excludes the longer structure—the one that produced the First Intifada, the Second Intifada, and the Great Revolt of 1936.

-The demand intensifies in direct proportion to Palestinian suffering, treating that suffering as evidence of Palestinian culpability—treating the genocide Israel is perpetrating against Gaza’s civilian population as an argument against Palestinian resistance, when it is, in every particular, the most unambiguous demonstration yet of the conditions to which Palestinian resistance is a response.
-This inversion—in which the occupied bear responsibility for the occupation’s violence against them—is not an analytical error but the demand’s purpose, deployed consistently across a century to ensure that the greater the violence visited upon Palestinians, the stronger the case against their resistance becomes.
+The demand intensifies as Palestinian suffering increases.
+It treats Palestinian suffering as evidence of Palestinian culpability.
+It uses the genocide Israel is perpetrating against Gaza’s civilian population as an argument against resistance.
+The genocide is the clearest demonstration of the conditions that produce Palestinian resistance.
+This inversion—in which the occupied bear responsibility for the occupation’s violence against them—is the demand’s purpose, held consistently across a century.

 The world is waking up.